Quantcast

 Free community testing for COVID-19 continues

-For the week ending Saturday, Dec.
-7, COVID-19 accounted for .6% of all emergency department visits in Virginia, with overall respiratory illness moderate and trending up compared to previous data.
-No deaths associated with COVID-19 were reported within that period at time of publication.
-COVID-19 wastewater levels for Richmond and Henrico County were below detection as of the most recent sample collection week on Sunday, Dec.
-1.
+For the week ending Saturday, March 15, COVID-19 accounted for 1% of all emergency department visits in Virginia, with overall respiratory illness rates low and trending down compared to previous data.
+No COVID-19-related deaths were reported during this period at press time.

 Tease photo